Liisjak/PCGmix-A-Data-Augmentation-Method-for-Heart-Sound-Classification-EXTENDED/README.md

 **[PCGmix: A Data-Augmentation Method for Heart-Sound Classification](https://ieeexplore.ieee.org/document/10675426)**
 *Published in IEEE JBHI, 2024*

-The original PCGmix introduced a novel data augmentation method tailored to **phonocardiogram (PCG)** signals for heart-sound classification.
+The original PCGmix introduced a novel **data augmentation method** tailored to **phonocardiogram (PCG)** signals for **heart-sound classification**.
 This extended version adds advanced interpretability and robustness analyses, enabling deeper insights into the method's generalization performance and behavior.

 ## Repository Structure